 Mary said "That's silly.
 Anyone can get sick no matter how well they take care of themselves."

-He said, "That's true, but they have a formula they use and it has shown them that this way of providing health care has saved them money.
-"Well" patients don't need a lot of tests like MRI's, frequent blood work to monitor medication performance, and other medical care.
-That is how they keep their costs low and save money.
-They are banking on collecting premiums from a lot of "well" people against the payouts for a few "sick" people to keep them afloat."
+He said, "That's true, but they have a formula they use which tells them that this way of providing health care has saved them money.
+'Well patients' don't need a lot of tests like MRI's, frequent blood work to monitor medication performance, and other expensive medical care.
+That is costs are kept low and insurance companies save money.
+They are hoping to collect premiums from a lot of 'well people' against the payouts for a few 'sick people' to keep them afloat."

-Mary said, "I don't know too many people my age who are 100% well, and who don't need a referral now and then to make sure what they have is not something bigger.
-I just got two referrals from you last month to specialists for my heart for a stress test and to get that strange skin lesion on my back looked at.
+Mary said, "I don't know too many people my age who are 100% well, and who don't need a referral now and then to make sure what they don't have something more serious.
+I just got two referrals from you last month to specialists for a stress test and to get that strange skin lesion on my back looked at.
 Aren't you supposed to give referrals?"

 "They are now dropping doctors who don't have enough of XYZ's patients on their medical plan.
 If I had 150 patients on their plan, they might keep me.
-But the less patients I have with their plan, the less they pay me per patient.
-They try to get a package deal if we have a lot of patients on their plan, paying less per patient for a lot more patients.
+But the least number of patients I have who are insured on their plan, the less amount of money they pay me per patient per month for my stipend.
+They try for a package deal if we have a lot of patients on their plan, which means they are paying less per patient for a lot more insured patients.

-"What you don't know is that I only get paid a small amount for each one.
-That's why I can't spend 20 minutes in each room.
-I have to keep moving, so I can see at least 5 to 6 patients per hour because the insurance company might only pay me $20 per patient on Plan A and patients who have Plan B maybe I'll only get $15 for each one.
+"What you don't know is that I only get paid a small amount as a stipend for each patient.
+That's why I cannot spend 20 or 30 minutes in each room.
+I have to keep moving so that I see at least 5 to 6 patients per hour.
+The insurance company might only pay me $20 per patient on Plan A and patients who have Plan B maybe I'll only get $15 for each one.
 So in an hour of seeing 6 patients, I am paid between $80 and $100.
 I am paid $25 for 'sick patients' who require more time per appointment, no matter what is wrong with them."

 "They are punishing you?"

 "That is exactly what they are doing.
-We establish good relationships with our patients, our patients grow to like us and trust us to give good care.
-And, the Plan doesn't take into account all the people we treat who are walk-ins or the amount of time we spend with 'sicker patients.'.
-We can afford to treat them for free because we know we'll make up the difference with the stipend we are paid for all the other patients under our care, the "sick" patients.
-It's not fair to us and it's not fair to the patient to disrupt their care, to assign them new doctors to start all over again.
+We establish good relationships with our patients who grow to like us and trust us to give them good care.
+But the insurance company doesn't take into account all the uninsured people that we treat who are walk-ins or the amount of time we spend with 'sicker patients.'.
+We can afford to treat the walk-ins for free because we know we'll make up the difference with the stipend we are paid for all the other patients under our care.
+The letter is not fair to us and it is not fair to the patient to disrupt their care and to assign them to new doctors to start all over again.
 I understand you are angry, Mary, but I am just as mad."

 Mary Spivak was feeling a little sheepish for yelling at him, now that he explained it.

-He said, "The letter they sent you makes it look like I did not want to be a member of the Plan anymore and that I just decided to stop taking that insurance, when that is nowhere near the truth.
-The insurance companies dictate what kind of care I give, how much and how frequent and even who I have to refer my patients to on their Plan."
+He said, "The letter they sent you makes it look like I did not want to be a member of the Plan anymore and that I just decided to stop taking their insurance when that is nowhere near the truth.
+The insurance companies dictate what kind of care I give, how much and how frequent and even which doctors I have to refer my patients to who are on their Plan."

-Mary said, "When I signed up, I was told my quality of care would not be changed.
-If I lose you, it will be changed!
+Mary said, "When I signed up, I was told my quality of care would not be changed - but if I lose you, it will be changed!
 They lied to me!
-I go do all that work checking coverage between insurance plans and the insurance company can change it all?
-That's not fair to do that to me and it's not fair what they are doing to doctors.
+I go do all that work checking coverage between insurance plans and now the insurance company can change it all?
+That's not fair to do that to me and it's not fair what they are doing to our doctors.
 We can't help it if we are sick, that's why we have insurance!
 Many people are not sick ALL the time, so we can't be costing the insurance company money ALL the time."